 European guidelines for validating non-formal and informal learning

-- Subject: apprenticeship, continuing vocational training, cooperation policy, education policy, non-formal education, vocational training
+- Subject: continuing education, education policy, guide, non-formal education, professional qualifications, recognition of vocational training qualifications, updating of skills, vocational training

 The print on demand version may be of a different presentation and quality than the original paper version.